Suggestion: Watch the 5 minutes video tutorial before reading this article

 Expect price appreciations and invest in property nearby schools, new malls, or the new metro line for higher price appreciations.

-You might think that District 3 is located farther away from District 1, compared to District 2, but that’s not the case.
+You might think that District 3 is located farther away from District 1 than District 2, that’s not the case.

 While District 1 hosts many of the tourist attractions mentioned, many foreigners prefer to stay in District 3.
 This includes everything from young people, expats, and families, who want to live in a more “bustling” area.

-District 5 is located Southwest of District 1 and 3 and hosts many of the Chinese people in Ho Chi Minh.
+District 5 is located southwest of District 1 and 3 and is the home of its Chinese community.

-If you want to enjoy Chinese food, live close to the temples, and buy a more affordable apartment, you might better look at District 5.
+If you want to enjoy Chinese food, live close to the temples, and buy a more affordable apartment, District 5 should be at the top of your list.

 District 5 is still fairly central and more affordable compared to District 1 and 2.